beetaone/module-vibrations-simulator/README.md

 ## Output

-Output of this module is a compressed array of data points of a simulated waveform.
+Output of this module is bytes object containing compressed array of data points of a simulated waveform.

 ![Waveform 1](assets-readme/waveform-1.png)